Why it’s time to consolidate your tech stack to drive efficiency and save money

 Instead, let’s talk about how consolidating your tech stack for a sales execution platform benefits both sellers and revenue leaders.

 Organizations looking for productivity and efficiency gains, while still navigating the complexity of evolving buying teams and digital sales, need a platform that’s built for entire go-to-market teams.
 Sales execution platforms are a centralized home for sellers to manage their pipeline from creation to close, and for revenue leaders to gain insight into every interaction across the revenue journey.
-The unified data model provides a holistic view into customer journeys, and advanced machine learning gives teams the ability to proactively address risk and assess the impact of their efforts.
+The unified data model provides a holistic view into customer journeys, and advanced AI machine learning gives teams the ability to proactively address risk and assess the impact of their efforts.

 When I look at tool consolidation, I want to take three things and make them one.
 But I want the vendor who understands the user experience and has built a workflow and roadmap that demonstrates their continued commitment.